Holiday Advertising Playbook 2024 Download Playbook New

 For example, if a person is reading a movie review, he would see ads related to “purchase movie tickets” or “join up for a movie streaming service.”
 This is contextual advertising.

-For some time now, we can witness a sudden shift in the advertising industry from third-party cookies to focusing on the context.
-Below are a few reasons why contextual advertising is getting an edge over audience targeting.
+For some time now, we have witnessed a sudden shift in the advertising industry from third-party cookies to focusing on the context.
+Below are a few reasons why contextual targeting is getting an edge over audience targeting.

 1. No More Dependency on Third-Party Cookies